KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 See how I try to keep each paragraph limited to one to three sentences?
 Internet readers have low attention spans.
 Give them a breath of air frequently by not making any paragraph too long.
 Exceptions (such as this one) are okay, but keep them limited.

 Also, note that I rarely skip articles, like "a" and "the".
 Why?
 Because if they are not used in a homogenous format, anyone can become confused.
 Since we have people writing on the team who come from all over the world, everyone approaches these articles differently.
-For the foreseeable, we should just use them everywhere they would normally belong, and skip them only if it is truly, truly awkard.
+For the foreseeable future, we should just use them everywhere they would normally belong, and skip them only if it is truly, truly awkard.

 #### Another Section